We found 9 providers with an interest in gastrointestinal problems and who accept Blue Shield HMO near Castro Valley

 Relevant Interests: , achalasia, anorectal problems, inflammatory bowel disease, hemorrhoids

-Dr. Giovanni Begossi specializes in general surgery and surgical oncology (cancer surgery) and practices in Oakland, CA and Hayward, CA. Clinical interests for Dr. Begossi include cancer surgery and robotic surgery.
-He accepts several insurance carriers, including Anthem, Blue Cross/Blue Shield, and CIGNA Plans.
-Dr. Begossi is a graduate of the University of Modena and Reggio Emilia Faculty of Medicine and a graduate of UMass Memorial Medical Center's residency program.
+Dr. Giovanni Begossi works as a general surgeon and surgical oncologist in Oakland, CA and Hayward, CA. His clinical interests include cancer surgery and robotic surgery.
+He takes Anthem, Blue Cross/Blue Shield, and CIGNA Plans, in addition to other insurance carriers.
+Dr. Begossi graduated from the University of Modena and Reggio Emilia Faculty of Medicine and then he performed his residency at UMass Memorial Medical Center.
 In addition to English, he speaks Italian.
-Dr. Begossi's professional affiliations include Sutter Medical Network, SEBMF - Diablo Division Community Provider Network, and Alta Bates Medical Group (ABMG).
-He is accepting new patients.
+He is affiliated with Sutter Medical Network, SEBMF - Diablo Division Community Provider Network, and Alta Bates Medical Group (ABMG).
+Dr. Begossi welcomes new patients.

 Relevant Interests: , esophageal cancer, rectal cancer, colon cancer, stomach cancer, liver cancer, pancreatic cancer

 Relevant Interests: , hemorrhoids